Central Middle School (San Carlos, California): Academic Offerings

 Academically, Central has experienced changes to its electives and schedule in recent years.
 Students can choose between electives including Band and Orchestra, Spanish, Art, Video Media, and more.
 In some years, a rotating wheel of electives are offered to sixth graders, which in the past included Spanish, Music Appreciation, and Shakespeare.
 Through the 2013–2014 school year, Yearbook was offered as an elective; it was switched to an after-school club through June 2021, after which production has been done by students in a combined video production and Yearbook elective, Multimedia.

 Beginning in the 2016–2017 school year, on Tuesday afternoons students participate in "Quest" classes, enabling them to choose between programs including socio-emotional support, student government, advanced math challenges, reading clubs, and more.
 In August 2022, the program was renamed "Advisory" and fills a 45-minute space on Thursday mornings.
-For several years, Jazz Band, Art, and P.E. were offered during zero period, which began at 7:30 a.m., 7:40 a.m., and today 7:45 a.m.
+For several years, Jazz Band, Art, and P.E. were offered during zero period and as of the 2023-2024 school year symphony orchestra was added, which began at 7:30 a.m., 7:40 a.m., and today 7:45 a.m.

 Through the 2014–2015 school year, a cohort of Central students were enrolled annually in a College and Career Readiness (CCR) class, helping to encourage students to develop skills to attend a university after graduation.
 Students enrolled in the program were often the first in their families to attend college, or came from backgrounds underrepresented in higher education, and curriculum was provided by the Advancement Via Individual Determination (AVID) program.
 Due to low enrollment, the program ended in June 2015.